Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection

 \subsection{Refinement}

-Small flow structures and large velocity gradients only occur in a relatively small part of the domain as seen in Figure~\ref{fig:velocityProfileConvergence} that covers about 5\% of the domain's width and still exhibits the convective boundary layer in its entirety.
-Needlessly covering the entire domain with the high node density, that is only required close to the cooled and heated boundary, drastically increases the number of operations required at every time-step without improving the results.
+Small flow structures and large velocity gradients (boundary layer) only occur in a relatively small part of the domain as seen in the right graph of Figure~\ref{fig:logConvergenceProfiles} whose $x$-axis only covers about 10\% of the domain's width.
+Needlessly covering the entire domain with the high node density, that is only required close to the cold and hot boundary, drastically increases the number of operations required at every time-step without improving the results.

-We introduce a variable node density expressed as the distance to the nearest neighbouring node.
-In general, the internodal distance would be a function of position but we use a symmetric configuration, shown schematically in the left graph of Figure~\ref{fig:refinementScheme}, that only depends on the distance to the closest boundary $d$.
-The idea is to position nodes with internodal distance $h_1$ in a band within $w$ of the boundary to ensure a sufficient discretisation in this intense region, while using way more coarse discretisation $h_2$ in the centre of the domain, with a linear transition the two
+We introduce a variable node density expressed as the inter-nodal distance.
+In general, the inter-nodal distance would be a function of position but we use a symmetric configuration, shown schematically in the left graph of Figure~\ref{fig:refinementScheme}, that only depends on the distance to the closest boundary $d$.
+The idea is to position nodes with inter-nodal distance $h_1$ in a band within $w$ of the boundary to ensure a sufficient discretisation in this intense region, while using much coarser discretisation $h_2$ in the centre of the domain, with a linear transition between the two